How it Works

 - You access subregistries through the root registry, stored under their respective plugin

-. - The only "special" subregistry is the
+ID. - The only "special" subregistry is the

-registry which holds all plugin instances. - You can access the root registry by calling
+vPluginsregistry which holds all plugin instances. - You can access the root registry by calling

-. - You can access the plugins subregistry by calling
+player.getRegistry(). - You can access the plugins subregistry by calling

-Flow- The
+- The

-on initialization. - Once the player has mounted, the
+Playercreates a rootRegistryon initialization. - Once the player has mounted, the

-is mounted and creates a subregistry (thevPlugins
+PluginsManageris mounted and creates a subregistry (thevPluginsregistry). - The

-renders plugins and registers their instances in its subregistry. - Finally, each plugin may decide to create its own subregistry to register child components or anything else.
+PluginsMangerrenders plugins and registers their instances in its subregistry. - Finally, each plugin may decide to create its own subregistry to register child components or anything else.